mlburroughs/Flip/README.md

 Upon opening the application, the user is presented with all decks currently stored as well as the option to add a new deck.
 Through an individual deck, a user can manage the deck by adding, editing, and deleting cards.
 The user can also traverse cards in the deck.

+Below are snapshots from a Pixel 3 Pie 9.0 Android emulator.

 Main Page with link to either create new deck or navigate an existing: